research-ag/sort/README.md

 ## Performance

-This library is heavily optimized for performance.
-The benchmarks in the `bench/` directory show that it significantly outperforms the standard library's `Array.sort` for large arrays of integers.
+This library is heavily optimised for performance.
+The benchmarks in the `bench/` directory show that it significantly outperforms the core library's `Array.sort` for large arrays of integers.
 The `bucketSort` implementation includes specific optimizations for small buckets, using unrolled stack-based insertion-sort code to minimize recursion overhead.

 ### Instructions